NiklasMerz/talks/outline-eu.md

 * Started the project or there since "the early days"
 * Lot of deep knowledge
-* Knows the history behind things
+* Knows the history behind everything
-* Sometimes hard to reach because they may have moved on to other things
+* Either still active daily or sometimes hard to reach because they may have moved on to other things

 > Try to keep them around